Learning outcomes

 Strategic imperative for a CDO

-The CDO role is typically introduced to lead digital transformation initiatives and to ensure the organization remains competitive in the digital landscape.
+The CDO role is typically introduced with the objective ofleading digital transformation initiatives and ensuring that the organizationmaintains a competetive edge in the digital age.

 - CDOs foster a culture of innovation, identifying opportunities for digital technologies to create new business models and revenue streams.